mariorod98/ObsidianVault/Other files/Interview questions.md

 - If it is equal to 0, they are perpendicular (90º angle).

 The dot product is used in the following scenarios:
 - When we want to know how close are two unitary vectors without calculating the angle (dot product is much more fast).
+For example: if the player is inside enemy vision.

 ### Can you explain the use of sine and cosine functions in video game development, and provide an example of when you would use them?